openactive/website/README.md

 To make changes to the redirect configuration of www.openactive.io, simply propose a PR for the proposed change.

+Details of the JSON format are available in the [plugin documentation](https://redirection.me/developer/json-export/).

 The `master` branch represents the current state of redirects on the live website.

 ## Deployment